tinzyyy/SmartConract-Assesment-/README.md

 # SmartConract-Assesment-
-This Solidity smart contract, named PharmacyInventory, is developed to establish an efficient inventory management system tailored for pharmacies, facilitating seamless tracking and handling of medicine stock on the Ethereum blockchain.
+This Solidity smart contract, named `PharmacyInventory`, is developed to establish an efficient inventory management system tailored for pharmacies, facilitating seamless tracking and handling of medicine stock on the Ethereum blockchain.

 ## Description

-This contract demonstrates the usage of require(), assert(), and revert() statements for error handling.
+This contract demonstrates the usage of `require()`, `assert()`, and `revert()` statements for error handling.

 ### Requirements